EMILY HENNESSEY is a bold and dynamic performance storyteller who tells myths, epics, folktales and wondertales from across the world.

 Emily graduated in 2005 with a 1st class Master of Drama degree.
 She went on to work closely with Vayu Naidu, completing a storytelling apprenticeship and later working as Education Officer for Vayu Naidu Company.

-Emily’s travels take her on adventures around the world.
+An avid ‘story collector’ as well as teller, her travels take her on adventures around the world.
 Emily has spent many months researching storytelling tradition and technique in rural India, from Pandvani in Chhattisgarh to Kathakali dance-drama in Kerala.
-As well as learning a beautiful way of life steeped in Tibetan Buddhist folktales in Ladakh (and becoming an expert in yak-herding), Emily worked at the extraordinary Kattaikkuttu School in Tamil Nadu, learning from the children who performed stories from the Mahabharata through music, dance and song from the age of 4.
+As well as learning a beautiful way of life steeped in Tibetan Buddhist folktales in Ladakh (and becoming an expert in yak-herding), Emily worked at the extraordinary Kattaikkuttu School in Tamil Nadu, learning from the children who perform stories from the Mahabharata through music, dance and song from the age of 4.

-Emily used to live and work in Kent.
-She now lives in Cumbria with her husband – storyteller and musician, Nick Hennessey.
+She now lives in Cumbria with her son and husband, storyteller and musician, Nick Hennessey.